brknapp/Project_1/README.md

 }
 ```

-You can use this function to look for multiple titles or just one.
-For
-example, if you wanted to search for both Star Wars and Indiana Jones,
-you would run the function like this:
+You should run the function like this:

 ``` r
 by_search_one_or_more_titles("mykey",c("star_wars","indiana_jones"),type="movie")